hkust-vgd/scenenn/README.md

 Depending on which application you are working on, you might want to download only the mesh with annotation (~100 - 200MB per scene), or include the raw RGBD (~1 GB per scene).
 The object tag and axis-aligned bounding box are stored separately in the XML file.
 If you need object poses, please find them in the `beta` repository, below.

+### Color meshes
+The color meshes for each scene could be downloaded from our experimental repository here: [https://drive.google.com/drive/folders/0B2BQi-ql8CzeakFnWWpqS3hVWlE]

 ### 2D annotation
 Please download them here: https://drive.google.com/drive/folders/0B2BQi-ql8CzeaDNQQXNmZHdnSFE